prociow/sensorberg-dev.github.io/ios.md

 #How to install the Sensorberg iOS SDK
 ## Usage

-To run the example project, clone the repo, and open the Xcode project in the Example directory.
+To run the example project, clone the repo, and open the Xcode project in the SBDemoApp directory.

 ## Requirements

-The Sensorberg SDK requires iOS 7.0.
+The Sensorberg SDK requires iOS 8.0.

 ## Installation